terraware/terraware-server/README.md

     password: your-smtp-password
 ```

+If Gmail is used as an email provider for the above, then, as of June 2022, your main login password will not work.
+Instead, you will need to generate an "app password" from your Google account page and enter it in `spring.mail.password` in the yaml above (see https://support.google.com/accounts/answer/185833?hl=en).

 To use SES, you need to supply AWS credentials, e.g., by setting the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables, by configuring them in `~/.aws/config`, or by using an instance profile.
 Then configure the server:

 ```yaml